Skip to content

 • Ride Height Sensitivity - How aero changes with front/rear ride heights (Map and Percentage modes)

-• Offset Settings - Wing angle adjustments using polynomial offsets
+• Offset Settings - Offset angle adjustments using polynomial or map-based offsets

 Positive Downforce Convention